-A successful IT transformation requires separating the technology from the end-user, so they are unaware of the underlying changes being made, noticing only an increase in features and productivity.
+A successful IT transformation requires separating the technology from the end-user.
+They should be unaware of the underlying changes being made, noticing only an increase in features and productivity.

 For stakeholders, it means being able to showcase the value of the proposed solution to IT and to the business.
 This includes the financial impact, such as cost savings and ROI, as well as non-financial impacts, such as boosts in productivity and improved perception of IT.

-You need to be able to provide context, costs and benefits for key stakeholders, so key stakeholders can understand the need for IT transformation and its value to the business.
+If you provide context, costs and benefits for key stakeholders, they can understand the need and value of Digital transformation in business.

 Overcome Legacy Mentalities

 This mindset change is critical during periods of IT transformation.
-To think ahead.
-To adapt.
-To be willing to learn.
+To think ahead, to adapt and be willing to learn.

-In times of IT transformation, enterprises needed an agent of change.
+In times of IT transformation, enterprises need an agent of change.
 Someone willing to be the lone voice.
 To stand up.
 To not get sucked into what’s been done before.

-This person can either be sourced externally, either from a cloud provider that can also be an IT Transformation partner, such as Synextra, or an IT Transformation consultant.
-They can also be sourced internally.
+This person can either be sourced externally, either from a cloud provider that can also be a transformational leader, such as Synextra.

-Whoever you choose, they must exhibit the aforementioned skills necessary to help drive true change: To think ahead.
-To adapt.
-To be willing to learn.
+Whoever you choose, they must exhibit the aforementioned skills necessary to help drive true change.
+To think ahead, to adapt and be willing to learn.